skeeto/habedi-bptree-/CONTRIBUTING.md

 - Write a clear description of the changes you made and the reasons behind them.

 > [!IMPORTANT]
-> It's assumed that by submitting a pull request, you agree to license your contributions under the project's license.
+> Unless otherwise explicitly specified, all contributions to this project are licensed under the same license as the
+> project itself.

 ## Development Workflow